MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/create-a-new-hardware-submission.md

 >[!NOTE]
 >If you share your driver with another company, they will see this name.

 1. Either drag or browse to the **.hlkx/.hckx** file that you want to submit.
+If you are submitting WLK hardware, you must submit a .CAB file.
+For more information on WLK hardware submissions, see see [Create a new WLK hardware submission](winqual-submission-tool--winqualiexe-.md).

    :::image type="content" source="./images/create-a-new-hardware-submission/hardware-submit.png" alt-text="Screenshot that shows the new hardware submission form.":::